Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Nothing is perfect, but awareness is half the battle.

-• My visit took place during the school holidays, and travel during holidays in France is particularly crowded.
-For a better experience, check schedules and try to avoid visiting at the same time as half of France’s schoolchildren.
+• You’ll find crowds.
+There's no getting around this.
+But some periods are even more crowded than others, like the school holidays.
+For a better experience, check holiday schedules and try to avoid visiting at the same time as half of France’s schoolchildren.

 • My personal take on Giverny: entries should be timed, and the number of visitors limited.
-The property is too small to accommodate the hundreds, or possibly thousands, who visited the same day I did.
+The property is too small to accommodate the hundreds, or possibly thousands, who visit each day.
 Plenty of major sites in France have a scheduling system, which just requires a bit of planning – and provides greater enjoyment for all.

 Before you go…